lancegoyke/fitness-store/README.md

 ## Deployment

 This app runs in a container on Heroku with a heroku-postgresql database addon.
+New code pushed to GitHub is chain-pushed to Heroku.

 To deploy:

 ```
-git push heroku main
+git push origin main
 ```

 ## Database Migrations